peterantypas/maiana/README.md

 ![Image](images/board-11.5.jpg?raw=True)

 The core design is based on two Silicon Labs "EZRadio Pro" series ICs.
-All kits shipping today are based on the Si4467 as this is the only part I have been able to source from spot markets in China.
+All kits shipping today are based on the Si4460.

 The microcontroller on this board is a STM32L4 series (422, 431 and 432 supported).
-I chose these because the 80MHz clock allows the SPI bus to operate at exactly 10MHz which is the maximum supported by the Silabs RF ICs.
-This is important, as a transponder is a *hard real time* application so SPI latency must be minimized.
-All kits today are based on the STM32L432KBU6 as (again) it's the only part that I have been able to source from China.
+I chose these because the 80MHz clock allows the SPI bus to operate at exactly 10MHz which is the maximum supported by the Si446x ICs.
+This is important, as a transponder is a *hard real time* application, so SPI latency must be minimized.
+All kits today are based on the STM32L432KBU6.

 The GNSS is now a Quectel L76L-M33 and relies on a Johansson ceramic chip antenna.
 It usually takes a minute to acquire a fix outdoors from a cold start.
-With the latest antenna tuning, it offers near-navigation grade accuracy (typical HDOP at sea < 1 meter).
+With the latest antenna tuning, it offers near-navigation grade accuracy (typical HDOP at sea is less than 2 meters).

 The transmitter front end is based on a power MOSFET typically found in handheld VHF radios and outputs just over 2 Watts (+33dBm).
 It has a verified range of over 20 nautical miles on a masthead and 10+ miles on a pushpit.